carmenne/learningbash/globbing/ex1/README.md

 It then passes this list to echo, as though you had entered the list of filenames as arguments to echo.
 The echo utility displays the list of filenames.

+A whildcard does not match a leading period
+(one that indicates a hidden filename).
+When you want to match filenames that begin with a period, you must explicitly include the period in the ambiguous file reference.